zydou/arti/doc/dev/semver_status.md

 [SemVer Compatibility]: https://doc.rust-lang.org/cargo/reference/semver.html

-### When from lower-level crates appear in the APIs of higher-level crates
+### When types from lower-level crates appear in the APIs of higher-level crates

 If a type (concrete type or trait) from a lower-level crate is returned (or accepted)